ros2/rcl/rcl_yaml_param_parser/QUALITY_DECLARATION.md

 All symbols in the installed headers are considered part of the public API.

 All installed headers are in the `include` directory of the package, headers in any other folders are not installed and considered private.
+Headers in the `include/rcl_yaml_param_parser/impl` directory should also be considered private.

 ### API Stability Within a Released ROS Distribution [1.iv]/[1.vi]